 Those who’ve run our race before know that we’ve done all we can to allow runners to finish, but making our volunteers stay out too late and miss the post-race fun and festivities is unfair to them and we ask that you consider that.
 So please don’t argue if we tell you your race is over.
 Come back next year and show us how wrong we were.

 The finish is right where you started, with none of you hopefully worse for the wear.
 As we’ve done the in the past, we’ll have a DH (Designated Hugger) at the finish to give you a hug and point you on your way to the party.
-We will have a little party at The Sheraton, with plenty of free beer and food for all runners and volunteers.
+We will have a little party, with plenty of free beer and food for all runners and volunteers.
 Family and friends and your personal mental health professionals should also certainly come to watch you finish and to join in the post-race festivities, but since this is a charity event (see below), they should bring money.
-You can get their $25 food & beer tickets Thursday or Friday at the briefings or buy them at the race.
-We’ll have our awards ceremony at The Sheraton too, probably around 8:00 PM.
+You can get their $20 food & beer tickets Thursday or Friday at the briefings or buy them at the race.
+We’ll have our awards ceremony at around 7:30 PM.

-We will have buckles for sub 36 hour finishers and also for sub 30 hour finishers.
+We will have buckles for sub 36-hour finishers and also for sub 30-hour finishers.
 Besides the finishers’ buckle all finishers will receive a beautiful technical shirt and a nice mug.
 Over-all women and men Tortoise winners will also receive a nice award, and the first three female and male Tortoises to cross the finish line will also receive a nice award too, as will the first female and male Master Tortoises.
 We’ll think of something for the Hares.
 A few others, whose race performance for one reason or another we deem worthy of an award, might also get whatever nice award we come up with.
 You all know that sometimes it’s better to be a Tortoise than a Hare.
-Only one award per runner, though.
+Only one award per Tortoise, though.

 We’re offering prize money, for both Tortoises and Hares.
 Check out the Prize Money page.